MoFEM/mofem-cephas/joss/paper.md

  tools for solving PDEs and developers with frameworks for implementing bespoke finite elements. `MoFEM` is specifically designed to solve complex engineering problems, enabling seamless integration of meshes that comprise multiple element types and element shapes, which are typically encountered in industrial applications.
-The development of `MoFEM` was primarily targeting the problem of crack propagation for structural integrity assessment of safety critical structures (see \autoref{fig:brick}).
+The development of `MoFEM` has been primarily targeting the problem of crack propagation for structural integrity assessment of safety critical structures (see \autoref{fig:brick}).

  ![Brittle crack propagation.\label{fig:brick}](paper_brick.png){width=60%}

- The need for solutions to increasingly complex problems demands control over numerical errors; otherwise, we will be unable to distinguish discretisation artefacts from the real physical phenomena.
+ The need for solutions to increasingly complex problems demands control over numerical errors; otherwise, it would be difficult to distinguish discretisation artefacts from the real physical phenomena.
 A brute force approach based on mesh refinement (so-called *$h$-adaptivity*) leads to a low polynomial convergence rate and, therefore, is severely limited by the current computing